 Airbnb and Flipboard

-Airbnb is the largest room-sharing application in the world, allowing people to easily find decent lodging options hosted by people in an area of their choice.
+Airbnb is the largest room-sharing platform in the world, allowing people to find a range accommodation options for a more personalised and memorable travel experiences.

 In 2018, the brand collaborated with news aggregator, Flipboard, to curate lifestyle content for its users and promote its own offering indirectly.

-This co-branding example goes to show that one campaign can lead to bigger and better things should it be successful.
+This co-branding example goes to show that one campaign can lead to bigger and better things (if it’s successful.)

 After all, nothing is stopping you from working with the same brands again if the first go around worked so well!

 If you’re in the market for a new mattress, you may have come across Casper, the popular online bedding brand that delivers mattresses in a box straight to your door.

 But what if you want to try out the mattress before buying it?

 Enter West Elm, a high-end furniture company in the US.

 The two brands joined forces to provide a solution: customers can try out the comfy Casper mattress in select West Elm stores before making a purchase.